moetunes/dminiwm/README.md

   * Added a click to focus option
   * Added ability to change back to last opened desktop.
   * Transient windows are now always floating and always on top
+  * Option in the config file to not show a panel when a window is open.
+  * Last focused window is refocused and the mouse moved to it on desktop change

 ###Installation